Abhinav271828/monsoon21-CL2/Notes/SaC1.md

 ---
-title: Semantics: A Coursebook
+title: "Semantics: A Coursebook"
-subtitle: Chapter 1: Basic Ideas in Semantics
+subtitle: "Chapter 1: Basic Ideas in Semantics"
 ---

 # Unit 1: About Semantics